Hair Loss

 As always, your doctor is always a great resource.
 This doesn’t necessarily mean there is something wrong.
 It simply means you might want to get to the bottom of why you’re losing your hair and explore possible treatments.
 There may be underlying factors with simple solutions.
 Once you’ve ruled out reversible causes like hormones, Felix’s healthcare practitioners can help you with next steps.

-Minoxidil is also known as Rogaine, the most known brand name in hair loss and hair growth products.
-Where finasteride is taken orally, minoxidil is a topical foam you apply to your scalp that acts as a vasodilator, which opens blood vessels and helps bring more blood to the surface.
+Minoxidil is an active ingredient used in hair loss treatments.
+Minoxidil is an over-the-counter topical foam you apply to your scalp that acts as a vasodilator, which opens blood vessels and helps bring more blood to the surface.
 More blood flow means more oxygen and nutrients and for some, that means more hair growth.

-Minoxidil can be purchased over the counter in Canada in concentrations of 5% or lower and can be used in combination with finasteride.
+Minoxidil can be purchased over the counter in Canada in concentrations of 5% or lower.

 Some side effects can include: